michaelrglass/os-fdt/README.md

 ## 6. Related Work

+Other's have considered tournaments between different strategies, typically in a variant of the Prisoner's Dilemma.
+The open source variant has struggled with the practical difficulty of writing programs that can effectively analyze other programs.
+In the age of LLMs we can substitute open source with open strategy, and let the LLM determine how a strategy should apply given the text of the other strategy.

 * **Original Dictator Game:** Kahneman, Knetsch & Thaler (1986).
 “Fairness as a Constraint on Profit Seeking.” *American Economic Review.*
+* **Iterated Prisoner's Dilemma Tournament:** Axelrod, R. (1980).
+“Effective Choice in the Prisoner’s Dilemma.”
+Journal of Conflict Resolution, 24(1), 3–25.
+DOI: 10.1177/002200278002400101
+* **Open Source Prisoner's Dilemma**: https://www.lesswrong.com/posts/BY8kvyuLzMZJkwTHL/prisoner-s-dilemma-with-visible-source-code-tournament
+* **Moshe Tennenholtz’s Program Equilibrium**: https://en.wikipedia.org/wiki/Program_equilibrium
 * **Meta-analysis:** Engel, C. (2011).
 “Dictator Games: A Meta Study.” *Experimental Economics, 14(4):583–610.* [Springer link](https://link.springer.com/article/10.1007/s10683-011-9283-7)
 * **Multiple Recipients:** Brañas-Garza et al. (2010).
 “Giving in the Dictator Game: A Meta-Analysis of Experimental Studies.”
 [Max Planck Institute PDF](https://coll-files.iwww.mpg.de/pdf_dat/2010_07online.pdf)
 * **Social Information Effects:** Ben-Ner et al. (2014). *Chapman University ESI Working Paper Series.*